 You can run TensorFlow on a distributed back end but the way it should be done is that you should decide which part of the computation goes on to which device.
 The issue doesn’t end here.
 It is hard to expose these models in larger applications.

 Databricks incepted a Deep Learning pipelines library that integrated well with Apache Spark’s ML pipelines.
 This was a solution to these woes.
-The good thing about this ML pipelines is that saving your model, loading it back later, evaluating it and doing parameter search on different models in built into the APIs.
+The good thing about this ML pipelines is that saving your model, loading it back later, evaluating it and doing parameter search on different models inbuilt into the APIs.
 Deep Learning Pipelines has some similar features which are beneficial in developing AI applications.
-It gives a strong support for TensorFlow.
-Through this arrangement beneficial aspect of both TensorFlow and Deep Learning pipelines can be realized.
+It gives strong support for TensorFlow.
+Through this arrangement, a beneficial aspect of both TensorFlow and Deep Learning pipelines can be realized.

 A few lines of code are enough to design a use case.
 On Spark everything automatically scales out.
 Model exposure is good here.
 Remember this was not the case with low level APIs earlier.
 Models can be used in batch or streaming applications and Spark SQL.

 Neural networks built using these frameworks are therefore very useful in image recognition and automated translation.
 Deep Learning computations are single node only most of the time using TensorFlow.
 But you may be puzzled then why the parallel processing framework Spark is used then.
 Stick to this post to find out.

 There is a process called Hyperparameter tuning through Spark.
 Using this tool the best set of Hyperparameters can be found out for neural network training which results in reduced training time to the tune of ten times.
 Also, the error rate is lowered by 34%.